Yep. Still here!

 Feeling determined; we may be a long way away yet but we WILL get there.

 When deciding to go public with your story you have to be prepared for a certain amount of backlash, this isn’t a decision which should be taken lightly.
 As already mentioned, stupid people have stupid opinions.
 Our story has been broadcast over the last week and the responses we have received have been from one extreme to another.

 I’ve received a considerable number of messages providing support for my situation but have also had to bear the trolls.
 From being irresponsible, to being a beggar to being undeserving…blah…blah…blah…

-Not really sure what qualifies these people, who don’t know us, in making judgements about our life.
+Not really sure what qualifies these people, who don’t know us, in making judgements about our lives.
 However, it has done what we set out to do which is get people talking.
 People are definitely talking.
 People will always have their own thoughts (maybe some should keep them to themselves?) and expressing them is the first step!

 I’m happy to make myself look like a total muppet if my story can help just one person, people who actually read my story will understand this.

 I would like to point out that at no point have I asked anybody for anything!
 People who want to help will do.
 The others are not forced into anything!
 I have not even stated whether I think the NHS should fund fertility treatment.
 My aim, from the start, has simply been to raise awareness of this postcode lottery and do my best to provide support where there is a monumental lack of it.
 People who want to see us as scrounging beggars should feel free to cast their aspersions.When I achieve my dreams all these losers will be history!